neurodatascience/QLS612-Overview/setup/mac.md

 1. Go to
    [this page](https://docs.docker.com/desktop/install/mac-install/)
-   and press the button `Docker Deskptop for...` corresponding to the chip of your machine (see the image below).
+   and press the button `Docker Desktop for...` corresponding to the chip of your machine (see the image below).

    [![](../assets/images/docker_mac.png)](https://docs.docker.com/desktop/install/mac-install/)